Félix Marten

-Félix Marten (1919–1992) was a German-born French film actor.
+Félix Paul Gabriel Marten (29 October 1919 – 20 November 1992) was a German-born French film actor.
 He was born in Remagen to a Finnish father, and his family fled Germany following the Nazi takeover.
 He is one of a number of actors to play Leslie Charteris's character Simon Templar in the 1960 film Le Saint mène la danse.